↑

 Please share with friends!

-Faith, Family Featured, Relationships, Sponsored
+Faith, Life, Life Featured, Sponsored

 I'm Amanda, and I'm so glad you're here!
 God has entrusted each one of us with a unique home to manage, a unique family to nurture and a unique life to live.
 Our job is to manage those things well.
-Sometimes we just need a little inspiration, a fresh perspective and a whole lot of encouragement for the journey.
+It’s no secret that managing a home is more than a full time job and can be overwhelming at times.
+We all need a little help, a fresh perspective and a whole lot of cheerleading along the way.
 I hope you find all three right here!
 Read more...

 Ideas and Encouragement